okcoders/curriculum/Module-4/Day-01/README.md

 -   what is react and why was it made
     -   Explain the DOM
-    -   Show how to update the DOM manually with JS like we have been
     -   don't have to worry about refreshing page, or how to do that efficiently
     -   just focus on the data you are capturing and how you want the page to look based on that state
     -   great developer experience
 -   using create-react-app to start a new project from scratch
     -   `npx create-react-app my-app`
--   Write above JS example in React to show the difference
-    -   Introduce VirtualDOM, React, ReactDOM
 -   simple static site in react, with multiple components
     -   App.jsx
         -   Header.jsx